Sasunski/small-projects-in-python/README.md

 #In this file, I describe each problem against its file name
 #Salaries Differences: Write a query that calculates the difference between the highest salaries found in the marketing and engineering departments.
 Output just the absolute difference in salaries.
+#Finding Updated Records: We have a table with employees and their salaries, however, some of the records are old and contain outdated salary information.
+Find the current salary of each employee assuming that salaries increase each year.
+Output their id, first name, last name, department ID, and current salary.
+Order your list by employee ID in ascending order.